clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Stephen Abrams</h3>
-        <p>Stephen Abrams (1st term, 2019-21) (Innovation Award Working Group co-chair) is head of digital preservation at the Harvard Library, with responsibility for policy, strategy, and innovation regarding long-term stewardship of Harvard’s rich digital collections.
+        <p>Stephen Abrams (1st term, 2019-21; <a href="/groups/innovation-awards/">Innovation Award Working Group</a> co-chair) is head of digital preservation at the Harvard Library, with responsibility for policy, strategy, and innovation regarding long-term stewardship of Harvard’s rich digital collections.
 He was project leader and
             editor for the ISO 19005 PDF/A standard, project manager for the JHOVE and JHOVE2 format characterization systems, and principal investigator for the California state government web archive, Cobweb collaborative collection development, and
             Make Data Count data metric projects.
 His research interests are in cost and business models for sustainable digital library services, new modes of post-custodial curation, and metrics for evaluating digital preservation efficacy.
 Mr. Abrams was previously associate director of the UC Curation Center at the California Digital Library.
 He holds a BA in Mathematics from Boston University, an ALM in the History of Art and Architecture from Harvard University, and is pursuing a PhD